brunadalmagro/brunadalmagro/README.md

 </div>

 - 🔭 I’m currently working on Freelancer developer
-- 🌱 I’m currently learning Java back-end and Node.js
+- 🌱 I’m currently learning Java back-end and Database process
 - 😹 Fun fact: My cats Yennifer and Geralt have a parrot personality!
 Yen loves to climb on shoulder, Geralt 'talks' a lot

 ##